Skip to content

 New York Steam System

 Why is steam rising from New York’s streets?
 It has to do with New York City’s steam system.
 This system provides both heating and cooling to much of the city.
 The steam in New York is a common sight.
 This system can be identified by fuming manholes on the streets and orange-and-white striped steam funnels.
-The steam heating system is made up of approximately 168 kilometres of steel pipes that run beneath New York’s streets.
-Learn more about how New York steam works below.
+The heating system is made up of approximately 105 miles (168 km) of steel pipes that run beneath New York’s streets.
+I’ll tell you more about how New York steam works below.

 Steam on New York Streets